alex-miro/grav-learn/pages/09.webservers-hosting/01.shared/06.dreamhost/docs.md

 At the time of writing the default PHP CLI version is 5.5, so you don’t need to do anything to make the Grav CLI tools work properly.

+Please note that the  PHP version in your shell environment could differ from that of your website.
+To install and configure Grav you need the correct PHP version in your shell.
+Refer to [Dreamhost documentation](https://help.dreamhost.com/hc/en-us/articles/214202148-How-do-I-change-the-PHP-version-my-shell-uses-) for detail.

 ## Install and Test Grav

 When you add a new domain, Dreamhost creates a folder for it under your account folder.